lustre-labs/portal/README.md

 </body>
 ```

-**Note:** You can not use portal to set properties on another element!
+**Note:** You can not use a portal to set properties on another element!

 ## Server-side rendering